Skip to content

 Property values are essential information in Colorado, especially when buying or selling property.
 The value is based on many factors and will change over time due to the economic climate and market.
 Fair market value (FMV) is the yardstick used when comparing properties of similar age, size, and condition.
 The FMV can also help indicate property prices in an area or specific neighborhood.

-Two types of models exist to value a piece of property: assessments and appraisals.
+Two types of valuation models exist for property: assessments and appraisals.
 Tax officials use assessments to determine the value and set a tax rate for the property.
-These assessments do not always match the fair market value.
+However, these assessments do not always match the fair market value.

-Mortgage lenders and estate planners often use appraisers to form an opinion about the value.
-They have various methods of deriving an accurate value.
-The most common is when they compare the property against other similar homes in the area that recently sold.
+Mortgage lenders and estate planners often use appraisers to form opinions about the property's value.
+Appraisers have various methods for deriving an accurate value, the most common of which is comparing the property against similar homes recently sold in the area.

 The following factors explain the property value differences in Colorado: